-- The notary public has personal knowledge of the identity of the individual, has satisfactory evidence of the identity of the remotely located individual by oath or affirmation from a credible witness appearing before the notary public, or has obtained satisfactory evidence of the identity of the remotely located individual by using at least two different types of identity proofing; - The notary public is able reasonably to confirm that a record before the notary public is the same record in which the remotely located individual made a statement or on which the individual executed a signature; - The notary public, or a person acting on behalf of the notary public, creates an audio-visual recording of the performance of the notarial act; and - For a remotely located individual located outside the United States, the record has a specified connection with the United States, and the act is not prohibited by the foreign state in which the individual is located.
+- The notary public has personal knowledge of the identity of the individual, has satisfactory evidence of the identity of the remotely located individual by oath or affirmation from a credible witness appearing before the notary public, or has obtained satisfactory evidence of the identity of the remotely located individual by using at least two different types of identity proofing; - The notary public is able reasonably to confirm that a record before the notary public is the same record in which the remotely located individual made a statement or on which the individual executed a signature; - The notary public, or a person acting on behalf of the notary public, creates an audio-visual recording of the performance of the notarial act; and - For a remotely located individual located outside the United States, the record has a specified connection with the United States, and the act would not be prohibited by the foreign state in which the individual is located.

-The bill requires the certificate for a remotely performed notarial act to indicate the act was performed using communication technology and specifies how short-form certificates may be sufficient.
+The bill would require the certificate for a remotely performed notarial act indicate the act was performed using communication technology and would specify how short-form certificates would be sufficient.

-The bill requires retention of an audio-visual recording created under this section for ten years, unless a different period is required by rules and regulations.
+The bill would require retention of an audio-visual recording created under this section for ten years, unless a different period is required by rules and regulations.

-The bill provides requirements before a notary public performs an initial remote notarial act, including notification to the Secretary of State, identification of the technology to be used, and evidence of completion of the course of study and passing of the examination required by Section 23.
-If the technology and identity proofing complies with any standards established by the Secretary of State in rules and regulations, the Secretary of State must approve the technology and identity proofing.
-The bill requires the notary public to include a fee set by the Secretary of State, not to exceed \$25, with the notification, and the bill requires the Secretary of

-State to remit these fees to the State Treasurer to deposit in the State Treasury to the credit of the Information and Services Fee Fund.
+The bill would provide requirements before a notary public performs an initial remote notarial act, including notification to the Secretary of State, identification of the technology to be used, and evidence of completion of the course of study and passing of the examination required by Section 23.
+If the technology and identity proofing complies with any standards established by the Secretary of State in rules and regulations, the Secretary of State would have to approve the technology and identity proofing.
+The bill would require the notary public to include a fee set by the Secretary of State, not to exceed \$25, with the notification, and the Secretary of State would remit these fees to the State Treasurer to deposit in the State Treasury to the credit of the Information and Services Fee Fund.

-For purposes of this section, in addition to the definition of "remotely located individual," the bill defines "communication technology," "foreign state," "identity proofing," and "outside the United States."
+For purposes of this section, in addition to the definition of "remotely located individual," the bill also would define "communication technology," "foreign state," "identity proofing," and "outside the United States."

-Certificate of a Notarial Act (Section 16)
+Certificate of Notarial Act (Section 16)

-RULONA continues provisions from ULONA and other current law regarding a certificate of a notarial act, with the following additions:
+RULONA would continue provisions from ULONA and other current law regarding a certificate of notarial act, with the following additions:

-- RULONA clarifies the certificate must be executed contemporaneously with the performance of the notarial act and be signed by the notary public in the same manner as on file with the Secretary of State, makes use of the official stamp on the certificate mandatory, and provides for use of an official stamp for certification of electronic records; and - RULONA also prohibits a notarial officer from affixing the officer's signature to, or logically associate it with, a certificate until the notarial act has been performed, and specifies requirements for attaching, affixing, or associating a certificate with tangible and electronic records, including compliance with any rules and regulations adopted by the Secretary of State.
+- RULONA would clarify the certificate must be executed contemporaneously with the performance of the notarial act and be signed by the notary public in the same manner as on file with the Secretary of State, would make use of the official stamp on the certificate mandatory, and would provide for use of an official stamp for certification of electronic records; and - RULONA also would prohibit a notarial officer from affixing the officer's signature to, or logically associate it with, a certificate until the notarial act has been performed, and would specify requirements for attaching, affixing, or associating a certificate with tangible and electronic records, including compliance with any rules and regulations adopted by the Secretary of State.